Settlement Agreement Solicitors

 Settlement/compromise agreement review service

-Based on past experience, the core areas which could be important to you and which may require attention include:
+Based on past experience, the core areas which could be important to you and which may require employment lawyer advice and attention include:

 - Could the employer lawfully dismiss you without compensation?
 It is important to establish the risks.